Official-Codaisseur-Graduate/gitgud-client/README.md

 3. It is possible to go to individual repositories and look at their ratings, this can be done by typing githubname/reponame in the form.
 4. It is also possible to search for multiple public profiles and create a group with the users and their scores.
 5. It supports searching for previously created groups.
+6. It supports markdown files which include guidelines on how to build and polish your GitHub profile and repositories.

 ## Why